CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 ### Notes on [pytest]
 Check the currently available tests in the [tests](https://github.com/CEITECmagnonics/SpinWaveToolkit/blob/master/tests) folder.
 If you think there are some SWT functionalities that are poorly tested or not tested yet at all, either make your own test and commit it to some branch/fork of SWT, or write your idea in a new [Issue][Issues] so someone else can try to implement it.

+### Branch logic
+Here, you should find the answer to your question "What branch should I use?".

+There are by default three branches, that will be here hopefully always:
+- `master` - here the newest stable code is published.
+We do not continue to develop older versions, so one branch like this is enough. **You cannot directly commit to this branch!** Luckily there are protection rules that prevent accidental push to this branch.
+Only Pull Requests (PRs), usually from the `new-release` branch, are allowed, and only at a point when the code is stable and ready for a new release.
+See [below](#checks-before-each-pr-of-a-new-release) for a list of things to check before merging to `master`.
+- `gh-pages` - branch that is managed purely by our GH Actions, i.e. **DO NOT TOUCH IT!** It is the only backup Unfortunately, we cannot apply protection rules for this branch **to be finished**
+- `new-release`

+**to be finished**

 ### Checks before each PR of a new release
 Things to check before merging to `master`: